pasdo501/battleship-client/README.md

 _Note:_ If deploying on Surge, after running `yarn build`, make sure to rename the `index.html` file to `200.html` so Surge can handle it as a fallback and make sure the React router works.

 See [README2](./README2.md) for CRA specific readme.

+---

+## Server

+See [this repo](https://github.com/pasdo501/battleship-server) for the server side code related to the app.